starci-lab/cifarm-client/README.md

 CiFarm is a Farm-To-Earn game built on the Telegram platform, taking advantage of blockchain technology for unique and engaging gameplay.
 Initially launching on the TON Telegram blockchain, CiFarm also aims to expand to Polkadot with NFT integration through the Unique Network.

 # Overview
-As gaming on the TON Telegram blockchain gains traction with popular titles like Hamster Combat, CiFarm brings the farming genre to life on Telegram in a play-to-earn format.
+As gaming on the Telegram gains traction with popular titles like Hamster Combat, CiFarm brings the farming genre to life on Telegram in a play-to-earn format.
 Here, players can interact with each other in various ways:

 - Farm: Grow crops and manage resources to build your farm.
 - Help: Support friends or allies in managing their farms.